josedlpozo/galileo/README.md

             .build()
 ```

 Galileo supports OkHttp versions 2.X.X and 3.X.X.
-In order to use it with OkHttp version 2.X.X just change to this:
+In order to use it with OkHttp version 2.X.X just add this:
 ```kotlin
 OkHttpClient.Builder()
             .addInterceptor(Galileo.interceptorOld)